in your browser.

 no longer a valid target

-for attacks, spells, battlecries or random effects.
+.
 If you have any remaining minions that have not attacked yet, and the enemy Mage has no minions on the board, they will lose their green border indicating they cannot attack since there is no valid target to attack.
 Spells that can only target an enemy hero will also lose their "castable" green outline status.
+Random effects can still choose the Immune Mage (eg,

 This is a situational card.
 By itself it isn't that great because many people find that if you are already about to lose, it is unlikely you would swing the game around next turn, and replacing Ice Block with another card that might have allowed you to win earlier might be better.